ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     }

 To avoid the use of a new SpyBean, we now use `Static Mocks <https://asolntsev.github.io/en/2020/07/11/mockito-static-methods/>`__.
 When taking a closer look into the ``export()`` method we find that there is a call of ``File.newOutputStream(..)``.
-Now, instead of mocking the whole Service, we can just mock the static method:
+Now, instead of mocking the whole service, we can just mock the static method:

 .. code-block:: java